 The 2017 Competition

-The 5th Annual Handel Aria Competition will be held on Friday, June 9, 2017 at 7:30 pm in Mills Concert Hall of the University of Wisconsin-Madison Mead Witter School of Music, 455 N Park Street.
-Finalists will be accompanied by the Madison Bach Musicians under the direction of Trevor Stephenson.
-April 1 is the deadline for applying, and all auditions must be submitted via YAP Tracker.
+The 5th Annual Handel Aria Competition was held on Friday, June 9, 2017 at 7:30 pm in Mills Concert Hall of the University of Wisconsin-Madison Mead Witter School of Music, 455 N Park Street.
+Finalists were accompanied by the Madison Bach Musicians under the direction of Trevor Stephenson.
+April 1 was the deadline for applying, and all auditions had to be submitted via YAP Tracker.

 Top image credit: New English Harpsichord after Thomas Barton, made in Somerset, England by Peter Barnes with a beautiful soundboard painting in the style of Coston by Jennifer Douglas.

 Support Us with a donation which helps us support emerging singers throughout the competition process by underwriting travel grants and awards, as well as providing remuneration for competition judges and instrumental accompanists.

 Check out our channel to see past performances by finalists and competition winners including 2016 First Prize Winner Eric Juerenas.